BanzooIO/federated_policies_and_tos/optional-privacy-policy-intro-lite.md

 {{ For further information please refer to:

-provide links to more indepth
+provide links to more indepth resources on federation privacy

 eg. https://github.com/BanzooIO/federated_policies_and_tos/blob/main/optional-privacy-policy-intro.md }}